 — Lia Ottaviano, acquisitions editor, Diversion Books

 Dunham Books, a publisher based in Franklin, Tenn., commissioned me to write a 75,000-word book on behalf of a local personality.
 This collaborative memoir was a fascinating project and a long-awaited opportunity to write book-length creative nonfiction.

 “Heather Ebert is one of the most creative and gifted writers I have worked with in my 40 years as a publisher.
-I have thoroughly enjoyed working with her on our client’s memoir.”
+I have thoroughly enjoyed working with her on several client book projects.”

 — David Dunham, publisher, Dunham Books